+Mounting position

-Mounting position : The orientation of the image can change depending on how the camera is mounted.
+U: The orientation of the image can change depending on how you mount the camera.

-Power line frequency: Select the frequency that is used in your region to minimize image flicker.
+Power line frequency: To minimize image flicker, select the frequency your region uses.
 The American regions usually use 60 Hz.
 The rest of the world mostly uses 50 Hz.
 If you're not sure of your region's power line frequency, check with the local authorities.